 Intelsat’s current capital structure combined with rapidly falling prices for satellite capacity is unsustainable.
 It’s now fairly clear that Intelsat EPIC won’t provide the promised sustained revenue lift needed.
 As is, an Intelsat restructuring almost inevitable – probably around the end of the decade when large debt tranches come due.
 SoftBank’s $1.7 billion investment will allow Intelsat to modestly de-lever its balance sheet.
 Satellite capacity from OneWeb may allow Intelsat to reduce future satellite capX by moving some of its network services customers to OneWeb instead of replacement Intelsat satellites.
-Additionally, OneWeb revenue could also help service Intelsat debt in addition to its own.
-The cumulative effect of these factors might help Intelsat convince its creditors to refinance and avoid a restructuring.
-If SoftBank is sufficiently impressed with Intelsat/OneWeb’s progress, they might even extend their own financing as they have done with Sprint.
-Frankly, this deal is probably Intelsat’s only shot of avoiding restructuring.
+Additionally, OneWeb revenue may also help service Intelsat debt in addition to its own.
+The cumulative effect of these factors may allow Intelsat to convince its creditors to refinance and avoid a restructuring.
+Frankly, it’s probably their only shot.

 No Apparent Benefit for OneWeb